How To Get Softer Hair When You’re Dealing With Hard Water

 The other day at the hair salon, my stylist asked how I like to do my hair.
 I rolled my eyes as I explained how I mostly wear it up and back in that looped bun that Kim Kardashian likes because the hard water in my apartment makes it a nightmare to style.

-I know it's the water's fault because I recently left the city for a week around Thanksgiving, and while I was showering and shampooing at my childhood home in Maine, I found that my hair was drying so much nicer than it does in Manhattan.
+I know it's the water's fault because I recently left the city for a week, and while I was showering and shampooing at my childhood home, I found that my hair was drying so much nicer than it does normally.
 My routine was the same, but there was a perceptible difference in the softness.
 Where I'm used to weighty heaviness, my hair felt airy and light enough to be worn down comfortably.
 A dream.

 Advertisement